ediarum/ediarum.MINUTES.data-model/README.md

 # ediarum.MINUTES.data-model

-Coming soon (current development status see dev-branch).
+For current developments, please see dev-branch